Tunnel to the Other Side of the Earth

 Hi, its in decimal DMS, for example the Eiffel tower would be 48.8583 and 2.2944

-Showing the most recent 20 out of 378 comments.
-Click to see all the comments.
+Showing the most recent 20 of 378 comments.
+See all comments.